 SPAA encourages collaborative learning through class discussion, group presentation and research.
-However, students should distinguish between shared learning and collaboration in working on assignments, projects, exams or coursework that should be completed individually.
-The faculty will guide students through the process of collaboration.
+However, students should distinguish between shared learning and collaboration in working on assignments, projects, exams or coursework that was assigned to be completed individually.
 Tutors have the authority to recommend disciplinary action against any inappropriately shared work.